Ilan Pappé: Critical assessment

 Those critical of his work include Benny Morris, Efraim Karsh, and activist Herbert London as well as professors Daniel Gutwein and Yossi Ben-Artzi from Haifa University.
 Morris, in particular, described some of Pappé's writing as "complete fabrication" due to alleged factual errors, and called him "at best...one of the world's sloppiest historians; at worst, one of the most dishonest".
-Pappé has replied to this criticism, condemning Morris for holding "abominable racist views about the Arabs in general and the Palestinians in particular."
+Pappé has replied to this criticism, writing, "Benny Morris tells his readers [...] that he and I walked a stretch of road together as ‘revisionist historians’.
+This is how an article begins with a factual mistake; an article which is meant to show that my works are a fabrication.
+This is a falsification of history as I could not be a partner to a person who had already in 1988 held views I found morally unacceptable."
+Such views included "abominable racist views about the Arabs in general and the Palestinians in particular".

-Pappé's approach to historiography has been characterised as post-modernist.
 According to Morris, "Pappé is a proud postmodernist.
 He believes that there is no such thing as historical truth, only a collection of narratives as numerous as the participants in any given event or process; and each narrative, each perspective, is as valid and legitimate, as true, as the next.
 Moreover, every narrative is inherently political and, consciously or not, serves political ends.
 Each historian is justified in shaping his narrative to promote particular political purposes."
-In response, Pappé stated that all historians are necessarily "subjective human beings striving to tell their own version of the past" and that he is worried about "moral issues not the natural human follies of professional historians."
+In response, Pappé stated that all historians are necessarily "subjective human beings striving to tell their own version of the past".
+After raising doubts on Morris' factual claims, Pappé asserted his own emphasis on "moral issues", "not the natural human follies of professional historians" such as the possible factual follies by Morris.

 In August 2021, following the translation of his book The Ethnic Cleansing of Palestine into Hebrew, the historian Adam Raz published a review in Haaretz criticizing Pappé as a historian.